dongdongvs6/cache-tpcc/README.md

 Generating and loading TPC-C data
 ====

-Data can be loaded directly into a MySQL instance and can also be generated to CSV files that can be loaded into MySQL later using LOAD DATA INFILE.

-In `tpcc.properties` set the MODE to either CSV or JDBC.
+In `tpcc.properties` set the MODE to JDBC.

 To run the load process: